Energy Storage and Delivery

 Hydrogen is the most abundant element on earth.
 But it doesn’t occur naturally as a gas.
 It’s always combined with other elements.
 Hydrogen can be produced from a wide variety of domestic resources and be burned as a fuel or converted into electricity.
 Hydrogen has very high energy for its weight, but very low energy for its volume requiring new technology for its storage and transportation.
 Fuel cells harness the chemical energy of hydrogen to generate electricity without combustion or pollution.

 Renewable Energy Delivery – One of the challenges facing the electric power industry is harnessing the renewable energy and delivering them in a useable form.
 Many renewable energy resources such as solar, wind, and ocean energy are intermittent.
 They are not available on a continuous basis.
 For example solar energy is available during day time but not at night.
 Having the capability of storing renewable energy sources off-peak and releasing it during on-peak periods allows supply to more closely match demand.
 For example, a storage system (batteries) attached to a solar panel could store energy captured during day time.
 The stored energy can then be utilized at night time making solar electricity to be used both day and night.
-Many of the potential renewable energy generation sites are located far from transmission facilities and connecting them to the grid is costly.

 Information Links